elements-of-ai/kubeflow-docs/docs/user-guide/tensorboard.rst

 -----------------

 You can go through the example notebook to have a better idea about what this example is working on.
-Note that the ``log_dir`` path is imnportant - this location will be needed for Tensorboad creation.
+Note that the ``log_dir`` path is important - this location will be needed for Tensorboad creation.

     .. image:: ../_static/user-guide-tensorboard-logDir.png